Discovering Mythology (Challenge Kit)

 • The ancient Greeks believed that the world was flat and consisted of many parts.

-• Ancient Greek men spent most of their time wrestling, working in the fields, hunting, playing the Olympic Games, or discussing politics with their friends.
+• Ancient Greek men spent most of their time wrestling, working in the fields, hunting, participating in the Olympic Games, or discussing politics with their friends.

-• Ancient Greek woman spent most of their time inside the home overseeing the slaves, taking care of children, and running the house.
+• Ancient Greek women spent most of their time inside the home, overseeing the slaves, taking care of children, and running the house.

-• Children in Ancient Greece had different roles if they were a boy or a girl.
-Girls had to stay home and help their mother with taking care of the house until they were married.
-Boys had to go to school and help their father in the fields.
+• Children in Ancient Greece had different roles depending on whether they were boys or girls.
+Girls had to stay home and help their mothers with taking care of the house until they were married.
+Boys had to go to school and help their fathers in the fields.

 • Cats did not exist in Greece until Alexander the Great brought them over from Egypt.